-Some notable signs of colon cancer according to the Centers of Disease of Control and Prevention (CDC) are:
+According to the Centers of Disease of Control and Prevention (CDC), signs include:

 - Change in bowel habits